top of page

 Often misunderstood as just feeling sad, depression can cause deep, persistent feelings of hopelessness and loss of interest in activities.
 Men might express it through irritability or anger rather than sadness.

-These include generalized anxiety, panic attacks, and social anxiety.
+These include generalised anxiety, panic attacks, and social anxiety.
 Men may experience physical symptoms like rapid heartbeat or muscle tension, sometimes without recognising the emotional root.

 Addiction to alcohol, drugs, or other substances is a significant issue.
 Men might use substances to cope with stress or emotional pain, which can worsen mental health over time.